fossabot/create-apps-script/Readme.md

 ### <b>Default Responses</b> : <small>How `.npmrc` and `.yarnrc` values are resolved</small>

-`create-gas-project` uses the `'rc'` package to locate, parse, and reconcile `.npmrc` / `.yarnrc` files/content.
+This program uses the `'rc'` package internally to locate and utilize `.npmrc` / `.yarnrc` files/content at run time.
-  - Search paths and file-preference strategies are consistent with that of the package-manager programs themselves.
-  - Config values are resolved according to the preference behavior of the respective package-manager.

 --